Cappuccinuo/LeetCode/Design/535. Encode and Decode TinyURL/README.md

+Using Counter

 1. Use a hashmap, key is the integer, value is the original URL for decoding.
 2. In encode part, we just use a counter, which is incremented for every new URL encountered.

+Using HashCode

+1. Use the url's hashcode as the key, and value is url itself.
+Still using HashMap.
+2. Same decoding way as before.

+Using Random Number

+1. We generate a random integer to be used as the code.
+2. The data is again stored in a hashmap to help.